Darxo/Hardened/README.md

 - Your headshot chance is now displayed in the combat tooltip when targeting enemies
 - Introduce a new **Headless** effect, which sets the headarmor to 0 and redirects any attack to hit the body and grants immunity to **Distracted**.
 Ifrits, Spider Eggs, Headless Zombies, Saplings and Kraken Tentacles receive this new effect
+- Introduce a new **Unworthy Opponent** effect which prevents the character from granting experience on death, and give it to enemies which do not grant experience
+- Introduce a new cosmetic **Non-Combatant**, to non-combatant enemies, which explains that they do not need to be killed in order to win
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to knock back
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats